-So you’ve decided to visit the most powerful country in the world, you duly fill out your visa application which can be found HERE this is the Consular Electronic Application Centre for filling out your USA visa application.
+So you’ve decided to visit the most powerful country in the world! you duly fill out your visa application which can be found HERE this is the Consular Electronic Application Centre for filling out your USA visa application.
 Your Application ID, five letters of your surname and a security answer becomes your password to return to the unfinished application once you start it.

-Now you start your application filling in all your details step wise.
-You try to remember the exact dates you went to college, for someone like me who is approaching their forty’s this could be quite a daunting task.
-Daunting because you have to delve into those heavy wooden chest of drawers that has been overburdened with files and papers but never really opened in the last fifteen years and so to avoid such physical labor I try to remember the dates, putting all the pressure on my brain supported by squinted eyes and crinkled forehead but all the strain yield no result, the chest of drawers cannot be avoided.
+Now you start your application, filling in all your details step wise.
+You try to remember the exact dates you went to college.
+For someone like me who is approaching their forty’s this could be quite a daunting task.
+Daunting because you have to delve into those heavy wooden chest of drawers that has been overburdened with files and papers but never really opened in the last fifteen years and so to avoid such physical labor I try to remember the dates, putting all the pressure on my brain supported by squinted eyes and crinkled forehead but all the strain yield no result.
+The chest of drawers cannot be avoided.
 I open it and rummage through my long forgotten past.

 The security section has some really silly questions like, “Are you a terrorist or something along that line?”
 I giggle at the questions, I do terrorise my siblings now and then but I guess that doesn’t qualify for an affirmative hence I merit all the questions with a negative, in all sincerity of course

 Then you pay the $160 visa fee registering at another portal, you can check it HERE There are various options on how you can pay the fees, once the fee is paid you get the receipt number which you enter in your corresponding application section in the previous site.
-After which you can select your appointment dates, one for the biometrics and one for the interview, I select two consecutive days as I have to travel all the way to one of the metropolitans for the same.
+Now you can select your appointment dates, one for the biometrics and one for the interview, I select two consecutive days as I have to travel all the way to one of the metropolitans for the same.

-Then I collect all my property papers, the term ‘all’ here applies strictly to the papers and not property, the latter I have just one!! 🙂 and I go to the Chartered Accountant to get myself valued.
-I never imagined how bad that would feel, I felt as though I was being scrutinised by a stranger in a lewd way!!
+Then I collect all my property papers, the term ‘all’ here applies strictly to the papers and not property, the latter I have just one!! 🙂 I go to the Chartered Accountant to get myself valued.
+I never imagined how bad that would feel.
+I felt as though I was being scrutinised by a stranger in a lewd way!!
 The experience was quite insulting and I wouldn’t like to do it again.

 Now came the office NOC’s and salary slips, which were the easiest ones in the process so far.